 There are hundreds of Art Deco buildings of all types in New York City; the majority of them were built in the 20s and 30s.

-Four of the Top 5 Art Deco-designed residential buildings in NYC are on Central Park West.
-Central Park West is the most architecturally distinct area in NYC.
+Several Art Deco-designed residential buildings in NYC are on Central Park West, the most architecturally distinct area in all of New York City.

 The Majestic at 115 Central Park West

 Two twin towers extend from the structure’s base.
 The tops of the towers feature a Cubist element of simultaneous planes with intersecting vertical and horizontal forms.

 The vertical forms rise to the top creating an abstract, space-age crenellation like sculptured outline in the sky.

 Designed by renowned architects, Schwartz & Gross, 55 Central Park West between 65th and 66th Streets is commonly known at the “Ghostbusters Building” because scenes from the 1984 film Ghostbusters were shot there.